efeslab/hardware-bugbase/sdspi-path-merge/README.md

         initial fifo_addr = 0; // in real world, there's a complex protocol to reset it always @(posedge clk) begin
-                if (rd_req)
+                // fifo_addr takes two cycles to be updated, while the latency of rd_ack is one cycle.
+                // As a result, the first two reads will be the same. if (rd_req)
                         fifo_addr <= fifo_addr + 1;
         end